 UCAS point scores are indicated on the following table.
 There is no upper limit on points and universities may require not only a total point score, but a particular score in a specific subject.

-BTEC National Courses, Advanced Skills

-Baccalaureate Wales and AS and A level

-courses have UCAS points for university

-entrance, and it is quite acceptable to mix the

-different types of course.
+BTEC National Courses, the Welsh Baccalaureate and AS and A level courses have UCAS points for university entrance, and it is quite acceptable to mix the different types of course.

 PATHWAYS IN THE SIXTH FORM